delawaremathguy/ShoppingList/README.md

 My Last Update of note was **July 4, 2020**, when these were some of the changes I made.

-* I abstracted out the Core Data code from the AppDelegate to a PersistentStore singleton object in a separate file.
+* I pulled out the Core Data code from the AppDelegate to a PersistentStore singleton object in a separate file.
 It's a simple transition, but it will be eaiser to use the code if you're working with XCode12 and iOS 14, since there's a lot of confusion about the new App structure that has no AppDelegate.